 Selling and Buying Websites

-Investors are trying to find the best deal there is.
+Business investors are trying to find the best deal there is.
 Why not give them this ability?
 Real estate websites that provide investors with the ability to find the most potentially lucrative opportunities for investing in properties could be well-received.

 Managing a property can be tricky since a property owner can have several properties.
 Usually, this type of website addresses two sides: landlords and tenants.
 The functionality and interfaces for each are different.